India's gender inequity in vaccinations narrows

-NEW DELHI, Aug 4 (Reuters) - The gender disparity in India's COVID-19 immunisation drive has narrowed, government data showed on Wednesday, as pregnant women are now allowed to get their shots and authorities try to dispel rumours about fertility.
+NEW DELHI (Reuters) - The gender disparity in India’s COVID-19 immunisation drive has narrowed, government data showed on Wednesday, as pregnant women are now allowed to get their shots and authorities try to dispel rumours about fertility.

-Women have received about 47% of the 481 million vaccine doses administered in India, nearly in line with the gender ratio in the country, the data showed.
-Men have now received 13% more doses than women, compared with about 17% in early June. read more
+Women have received about 47% of the 481 million vaccine doses administered in India, nearly in line here with the gender ratio in the country, the data showed.
+Men have now received 13% more doses than women, compared with about 17% in early June.

-India officially started vaccinating pregnant women only in July and has been running ground-level campaigns to encourage them to get their shots, according to the government.
+India officially started vaccinating pregnant women only in July and has been running ground-level campaigns to encourage them to get their shots, according to the government here.
 It has also sent teams of grassroots health workers to towns and villages to dispel fears that vaccines affect fertility.

 A communication strategy is in place which is being implemented across “sustain vaccine confidence”, the health ministry told parliament on Tuesday, highlighting the efforts to reach out to more women.